-The Company has consulting agreements with outside contractors, certain of whom are also Company stockholders.
+The Company has consulting agreements with outside contractors, certain of whom are also Company stockholders. directors and officers.
 The Agreements are generally for a term of 12 months from inception and renewable automatically from year to year unless either the Company or Consultant terminates such engagement by written notice.

-NOTE G-LOSSES PER SHARE
+NOTE G - LOSSES PER SHARE